Jk0110/Download_Fabric_Capacity_Metrics/README.md

 # Download_Fabric_Capacity_Metrics
-Contains the Microsoft Fabric Capacity Metrics Report in a PBIT Format.
+This Reporsitory contains the Microsoft Fabric Capacity Metrics Report in a PBIT Format.
+Download this report and repoint to your live Fabric Capacity Metrics Semantic Model.